Lady Antebellum's Hillary Scott Gets Real About Miscarrying, Motherhood, and Breastfeeding

 On managing her time with three kids

 "I think time management, for any mama, they would say is the hardest part," she admits.
-"But the thing that I try remember is that my four and a half year old daughter Eisley will remember this phase, but my little girls will not.
-I think that has allowed me to really try to set time aside that’s really special for my daughter Eisley all the while giving my twin girls exactly what they need and when they need to eat and all that, but focusing on special moments with my oldest."
+"But the thing that I try remember is that my four and a half year old daughter Eisele will remember this phase, but my little girls will not.
+I think that has allowed me to really try to set time aside that’s really special for Eisele all the while giving my twin girls exactly what they need and when they need to eat and all that, but focusing on special moments with my oldest."

 On the "unpretty" side of motherhood